mattcroat/joy-of-code/posts/how-to-share-state-in-svelte-5/how-to-share-state-in-svelte-5.md

 }
 ```

-This comes at the cost of the developer experience because now you have more verbose code:
+This comes at the cost of developer experience since you have to write more verbose code:

 ```svelte:+page.svelte
 <script lang="ts">